Scaling Laws for Task-Optimized Models of the Primate Visual Ventral Stream

 The advent of neural networks has revolutionized our understanding and modeling of complex neural processes.
 A particularly active area of study is the ventral visual stream in primates, a key pathway in the brain responsible for processing visual information \cite{Goodale1992, GrillSpector2001, Malach2002, Kriegeskorte2008}.
 Neural networks, when trained on extensive datasets, have emerged as the most accurate quantitative tools for simulating the response patterns of neurons within this stream \cite{Yamins_Hong_Cadieu_Solomon_Seibert_DiCarlo_2014, SchrimpfKubilius2018BrainScore}.
 These advanced models offer a precise computational account of how neural mechanisms in the brain give rise to visual perception.

-Recent developments in machine learning have emphasized the significance of both the volume of training data and the complexity of model architectures \cite{kaplan2020scalingNlp, hoffmann2022Chinchilla, zhai2022scalingVit, bahri2022explainingscaling, antonello2023scalingfmri, muennighoff2023scalingConstrained, aghajanyan2023generative, isik2024Downstream}. \cite{henighan2020scalingGenerative}.
+Recent developments in machine learning have emphasized the significance of both the volume of training data and the complexity of model architectures \cite{kaplan2020scalingNlp, hoffmann2022Chinchilla, zhai2022scalingVit, bahri2022explainingscaling, antonello2023scalingfmri, muennighoff2023scalingConstrained, aghajanyan2023generative, isik2024Downstream}.
 These findings raise the question: Can we build better models of the brain by scaling up model architectures and dataset sizes?
 Recent studies have found that in pre-trained models, the number of parameters and dataset samples respectively seem to improve predictions of fMRI and behavioral measurements \citep{antonello2023scalingfmri, muttenthaler2023human}.
 With the numerous differences between pre-trained models however, the relative contributions of model parameters and dataset size to brain and behavioral alignment are not clear.

+Despite recent successes in using neural networks as models of the brain, a comprehensive understanding of how model scale—separately and jointly across parameters, dataset size, and compute—affects functional alignment with different cortical areas remains elusive.
+Previous studies have often relied on heterogeneously trained models using off-the-shelf checkpoints \cite{conwell2024}, or focused narrowly on specific brain areas (e.g., IT only \cite{linsley2023worseit}), frequently using proxy quantities such as task performance.
+Our work addresses these limitations through a systematic, from-scratch training protocol spanning over 600 models, enabling controlled comparisons and robust parametric estimation of scaling laws for both behavioral and neural alignment across the entire ventral visual hierarchy.
+This approach offers a clearer disentanglement of the respective contributions of architecture, data, and optimization objective to brain modeling.

 In this paper, we examine how scaling -- of model parameters and training dataset size -- impacts the alignment of artificial neural networks with the primate ventral visual stream.
 We systematically train models from a variety of architectural families on image classification datasets which allows us to independently control and observe the effects of model complexity and data volume.
 To capture the observed trends, we introduce parametric power-law trends that describe the impact of scale on alignment with behavior and brain regions along the visual ventral stream.
+We summarize the contributions of this work as follows: